mujtaba-qureshi/mujtaba-qureshi/README.md

 - 👋 Hi, I’m @mujtaba-qureshi
 - 👀 I’m interested in becoming a Machine Learning Engineer
 - 🌱 I’m currently learning Unsupervised Machine Learning Concepts
 - 📫 How to reach me?
-You can reach me on my Linkedin Prifile (https://www.linkedin.com/in/mujtaba-qureshi91/) or via e-mail (mujtabaq91@gmail.com)
+You can reach me on my Linkedin Profile (https://www.linkedin.com/in/mujtaba-qureshi91/) or via e-mail (mujtabaq91@gmail.com)

 <!---
 mujtaba-qureshi/mujtaba-qureshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.